deepankarck2/Netflix-Top-Content/README.md

 4. Run **audienceReviewsMovie.py and audienceReviewsTv.py**.
 Based on shows/movies in database, collect user written reviews, of at least 80 words, from rotten tomatoes.
 5. Next comes the enjoyable part.
 Execute **gptTv.py and gptMovie.py** scripts.
 These files utilize user-written reviews (from a database) as input for gpt-3.5 turbo.
 The prompt includes requests for user opinions, the target audience for the content, a list of similar shows or movies, and a rating out of 10.
 The generated responses are then stored in a database and can be accessed through the website
 ## Whats next?
-Improve the scraping process for rtMovieReviews.py and rtTvReviews.py.
+1. Improve the scraping process for rtMovieReviews.py and rtTvReviews.py.
 Sometimes the shows or movies cannot be found by creating a rottentomatoes url.
-Instead, scrapping rotten tomatoe should be like imdb files where the search engine is utilized.
+Instead, scrapping rotten tomatoes should be like imdb files where the search engine is utilized.

-Increase the input of written reviews into gpt.
+2. Increase the input of written reviews into gpt.
 Due to the token limitations of the free version of the open API key, we could only provide 15 user reviews.
 Maybe we can consider upgrading the API key to accommodate a greater number of reviews for improved results with gpt 3.5.
 Or use gpt 4
+3. Expand the scrapping to include data from non-english shows and movies on netflix
+4. Somehow use gpt prompts that users can access on our website.
 ## Installation Instruction:
 1. Install git
 2. Install NodeJS